-For help with student finances, and if you are having issues paying fees and battels, please contact Eleanor Burnett, College Accountant.
+For help with student finances, and if you are having issues paying fees and battels, please email the College Accountant at email@example.com.
 In addition, the Academic Registrar Josie Cobb can be contacted for help with student finance, financial hardship and financial support.
 For more information about financial support and grants in general, please see our financial support page.

-If you’re experiencing homesickness, struggling to sleep, need help raising issues with the College or are just feeling down you can contact the JCR welfare reps, JCR peer supporters, MCR welfare reps, Junior Deans, Welfare Officer & College Nurse, or Chaplain.
+Support is available if you’re experiencing homesickness, need help raising issues with the College or are just feeling down.
+You can try reaching out to others – friends are a good place to start and may be experiencing similar issues.
+Other sources of support are the JCR welfare reps, JCR peer supporters, MCR welfare reps, Junior Deans (from 18:00-08:00), Welfare Officer, College Nurse, and Chaplain.

 For information and contact details of the JCR welfare reps and Peer Supporters please visit the relevant page on the JCR website; for MCR welfare reps, please see the relevant page on the MCR website.
 For general issues, the Welfare Dean is also available to help.

 In addition, for support with disabilities, or for help with factors that may affect your work or academic performance please contact the Academic Registrar Josie Cobb.

 Peer Supporters are trained by the University Counselling Service as an impartial ear for anyone in college to talk to about absolutely anything.

 Peer support offers an easily accessible and relatively informal opportunity to talk through issues which may be concerning you.
 Often it can help simply to get things off your chest or to know that someone is genuinely willing to listen and take time to understand what’s on your mind.
 Sometimes just talking things through is enough; sometimes it may lead you to seek more professional help.

 It is important to emphasise that peer supporters are not counsellors and they may encourage you to seek more formal support through college welfare, your GP or the University Counselling Service.